JoshMorrison99/my-nuceli-templates/README.md

 This vulnerability allows remote attackers to disclose sensitive information on affected installations of WordPress Core, Authentication is not required to exploit this vulnerability, The specific flaw exists within the WP_Query class, The issue results from the lack of proper validation of a user-supplied string before using it to construct SQL queries, An attacker can leverage this vulnerability to disclose stored credentials, leading to further compromise.
 - https://www.exploit-db.com/exploits/50663
 - https://github.com/APTIRAN/CVE-2022-21661

+## CVE-2018-11759
+This CVE is already in the main nuclei template repository, but I added onto it due to this tweet: https://twitter.com/0x_rood/status/1603473550714802181.
+The additional check is for `jk_status`.